Essential Guide to Certified Translations for Expats in Germany

 Rishi Anand

-Moving to Germany can be thrilling.
-Yet when you settle in a new country, you face a mountain of paperwork as an expat.
-Many of these papers need official translations to gain acceptance from authorities and institutions.
-This is where certified translation services step in.
-This blog will walk you through the process, key facts, and numbers about certified translation services, with a focus on Germany.
+Moving to Germany is an exciting adventure.
+But as an expat, settling into a new country comes with a significant amount of paperwork.
+Many of these documents need official translations before authorities and institutions will accept them.
+This is where certified translation services come in.
+This blog walks you through the process, key facts, and what you need to know about certified translation services in Germany.

-Certified translation applies when you introduce official documents that are in a foreign language other than German.
+Certified translation applies when you submit official documents that are in a foreign language, especially when these documents are needed for legal purposes.
 Certified translation involves having a professional translator, who has been certified by a competent body, translate a document.
-The translated document accompanies a certification mark, which is an affirmation that it is accurate and true to the original document.
+The translated document is accompanied by a certification statement confirming that it is accurate and true to the original.

 As an expat in Germany, you might need certified translation services for a variety of documents, such as: